Originally published in October 2024. Last updated on February 24, 2025.

 Over 99.9% of customers read reviews when they shop online.
 Because customers trust word-of-mouth marketing, Google considers online reviews very important.

-Having lots of positive reviews on your Business Profile can get your business listing higher up in Google search results.
+Having lots of positive reviews on your Business Profile can raise your business listing higher up in Google search results.
 Plus, a high star rating looks great to potential customers.

 When you make an invoice in Jobber, you can choose if you want to send the customer a review request.